Aliases for SERPINI1 Gene

 GeneCards Summary for SERPINI1 Gene

 SERPINI1 (Serpin Family I Member 1) is a Protein Coding gene.
 Diseases associated with SERPINI1 include Encephalopathy, Familial, With Neuroserpin Inclusion Bodies and Encephalopathy.
-Among its related pathways are Cell adhesion_Plasmin signaling and Validated targets of C-MYC transcriptional activation.
+Among its related pathways are Validated targets of C-MYC transcriptional activation and Cell adhesion_Plasmin signaling.
 Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase inhibitor activity.
 An important paralog of this gene is SERPINI2.

 UniProtKB/Swiss-Prot Summary for SERPINI1 Gene